blindtolies/SHALL-BOT/README.md

     NO_LOAD = ['translation']
 ```

-If you can't have a config.py file (EG on heroku), it is also possible to use environment variables.
+If you can't have a config.py file (EG on Heroku), it is also possible to use environment variables.
 The following env variables are supported:
  - `ENV`: Setting this to ANYTHING will enable env variables